fbz99/VM-Apps/README.md

 # Docker Compose Files for Running Applications on a VM

 Welcome to the Docker Compose repository for running various applications on a Virtual Machine (VM).
-This repository contains Docker Compose files tailored to deploy instances of the Llama and Cheshire Cat applications.
+This repository contains Docker Compose files tailored to deploy instances of the Llama and Cheshire Cat applications, along with Portainer for managing containers on the VM.
 The applications are containerized using Docker for easier deployment and management.

 ## Folder Structure

 - **Ollama-CheshireCat/**
-  - `docker-compose.yaml`: Docker Compose file for deploying two instances each of Llama and Cheshire Cat with the same memory allocation.
+  - `docker-compose-multi.yaml`: Docker Compose file for deploying two instances each of Llama and Cheshire Cat with the same memory allocation.
   - `docker-compose.yml`: Docker Compose file for deploying a single instance each of Llama and Cheshire Cat.
+- **Portainer/**
+  - `docker-compose.yml`: Docker Compose file for deploying Portainer to manage all containers on the VM.

 ## Usage